ivandustin/seeds2json/README.md

 seeds2json seeds/README.md
 ```

-The result will be written in `seeds.json` in the current working directory.
+The output will be written to `seeds.json` file in the current working directory.